rishikunnath2747/SIT-Hands-On/README_incidents.md

 > In the srv/pom.xml file
 > - On Line77-81 we add the Java dependency for the SDM plugin

-10. Open the terminal and execute the following commands
+10. Open the `cmd` and execute the following commands

 ```sh
    mbt build